nightness/swarm/examples/basic/README.md

 # Swarm Basic (TypeScript)

-This folder contains basic examples demonstrating the core capabilities of Swarm-TS, a TypeScript port of OpenAI's [Swarm](https://github.com/openai/swarm) project.
+This folder contains basic examples demonstrating the core capabilities of Swarm, a TypeScript port of OpenAI's [Swarm](https://github.com/openai/swarm) project.
 These examples showcase the simplest implementations of Swarm, with one input message and a corresponding output.
 The `simple_loop_no_helpers.ts` example includes a while loop to demonstrate how to create an interactive Swarm session.

 ## Examples